 - Start brainstorming topics for the conference presentation proposal you are sending out next month.

 - Email an article or link to a client telling them you thought of them when you read it, with a few words about why you thought it would interest them.
-(Maintaining strong relationships with clients is key if you want them to refer their friends and family to you.)
+(Maintaining strong, meaningful relationships with clients is key if you want them to refer their friends and family to you.)

 It’s amazing how much can be done with minimal investments of time.